-- ▶ Information
+- ► Information

-- Configuration
+- ▶ Configuration

-- Statistics and
+- ▶ Statistics and

-- Error message
+- ▶ Error message

-The definitions of the variables defined in the driver kit are available in the import file drvvar.dbf (on the CD in the directory: CD Drive:/Predefined/Variables) and can be imported from there.
+The definitions of the variables implemented in the driver kit are available in the import file drvvar.dbf (on the installation medium in the \Predefined\Variables folder) and can be imported from there.

 Note: Variable names must be unique in zenon.
 If driver variables are to be imported from drvvar.dbf again, the variables that were imported beforehand must be renamed.